 The symptoms of concussions manifest over time, making the long term consequences of a brain injury often worse than initially anticipated.
 Post-concussion syndrome (PCS) refers to the persistence of symptoms of a concussion after the accepted time frame of recovery.
 While the accepted time frame of recovery will vary by age, medical history, and severity of the injury, most people recover from a concussion within a few weeks to a few months after the accident.

 The symptoms which constitute post-concussion syndrome are usually marked by the persistence of cognitive and behavioral symptoms that were the result of the injury.
 The symptoms can include permanent memory impairment, sleep disorders, deficits in problem solving, deficits in language use, personality changes, mood disorders, depression, anxiety, deficits in abstract reasoning, and deficits in judgment.
+If someone is responsible for causing your accident, you may be able to bring a compensation claim and be entitled to compensation for your injury.

 Symptoms of Post-Concussion Syndrome